Engin-Boot/pong-stage-VinayBhutange/Stage0/Account.md

 Given -Player has logged in.

-When -Player enters into the account secction.
+When -Player enters into the account section.

 Then -Show his account details.